 The flexibility of thinking which crosses from the self to the text and back again, and also extends imaginatively to a range of perspectives within the text or in the group, is reflected in a series of linguistic habits, particularly the barely conscious use of pronouns.
-In The Secret Life of Pronouns, James W. Pennebaker suggests that an implicit indicator of mental health is an increasing shift from I-centered discourse to discourse more concerned with others.16 The transcripts of Shared Reading groups show a subtler mobility - from ‘I’ to ‘he’ or ‘she’, or ‘we’ – where the shifts are achieved with seamless rapidity in live thought.
-Most significantly, they feature a particular usage of ‘you’ not in the second person but as a third-person informal version of ‘one’.
+In The Secret Life of Pronouns, James W. Pennebaker suggests that an implicit indicator of mental health is an increasing shift from I-centred discourse to discourse more concerned with others.16 The transcripts of Shared Reading groups show a subtler mobility - from ‘I’ to ‘he’ or ‘she’, or ‘we’ – where the shifts are achieved with seamless rapidity in live thought.
+Most significantly, they feature a particular usage of ‘you’, not in the second person but as a third-person informal version of ‘one’.
 One striking finding in comparing Shared Reading with a conventional therapeutic intervention (Cognitive Behavioural Therapy) for people living with chronic pain, was the widespread and consistent replacement of repetitively negative first-person singular formulations characteristic of CBT - ‘I am not who I was before my pain’, ‘I don’t do anything . . . anymore.
 I can’t even speak . . . about it anymore’- with a more thoughtfully speculative ‘you’ syntax.
 Struck by Scrooge’s ability in Dickens’s A Christmas Carol not to be stuck but to alter his future, one participant said:

 I suppose it’s the change in perception that’s important.
 ‘I am not the man I was.’17 For the future you’ve got to learn from your past, even the smallest things can teach you.
 He’s learned not just who he was but who he needs to be.